Who is the customer?

 Zara is also vulnerable to financial vulnerabilities in the Euro as most of its cost-base is denominated in Euros.

-Finally increased oil prices will affect profits as twice-weekly deliveries means higher transportation costs.Featured, General.
+Finally increased oil prices will affect profits as twice-weekly deliveries means higher transportation costs.Business & MBA, Popular.

 You can trackback from your own site.